First Congregational Church of Bennington: Description and history

 The Old First Church occupies a prominent position facing the green in the center of Old Bennington, at the junction of Monument Avenue and Church Lane near the southern end of the green.
 It is a two-story rectangular wood-frame structure, with a projecting entry vestibule and multi-stage tower.
 The gabled roof has a modillioned eave, and the exterior is finished in wooden clapboards with quoined corners.
 The entry vestibule is also gabled, with two round-arch entrances flanking a larger central entrance, which is topped by a rounded transom and gable.
 The second level of the vestibule has a large Palladian window with broken pediment above, and there is a half-round window in the pediment above.
 The tower has pilastered corners, with a smaller Palladian window in the first stage, an open second stage octagonal belfry, and an octagonal cupola at the top.

 The church congregation was organized in 1762, and its first meetinghouse was built in 1766.
 Due to increased participation, this building, with a seating capacity of six hundred fifty, was built in 1805, funded by the sale of pews and local levies.
 It was designed by builder Lavius Fillmore, who apparently borrowed heavily from Plate 35 of Asher Benjamin's The Country Builder's Assistant.

-Old Bennington Cemetery
+Bennington Centre Cemetery

-The adjacent cemetery Old Bennington Cemetery, also known as Old First Church Cemetery or Old First Congregational Church Cemetery, was designated by the Vermont legislature as "Vermont's Sacred Acre".
+The adjacent Bennington Centre Cemetery was designated by the Vermont legislature as "Vermont's Sacred Acre".
+The cemetery is often mistakenly referred to as the Old Bennington Cemetery but, other than being adjacent to and established in the same year, has no provenance with the church.

 It is the burial site of poet Robert Frost.